An open API service indexing awesome lists of open source software.

 * **Simplicity**: `GRASS` requires users to track things like "locations" or "projects", "mapsets", and "regions" for which there is no comparable analog in the `terra` or `sf` packages. `fasterRaster` handles these behind the scenes so you don't need to.

-* **It's R**: The `rgrass` package provides a powerful conduit through which you can run `GRASS` modules from `R`.
+* **It's R**: The `rgrass` package provides a powerful conduit through which you can run `GRASS` tools from `R`.
 As such, it provides much more flexibility than `fasterRaster`.
-However, to use `rgrass`, you need to know what `GRASS` modules you want to use and be familiar with `GRASS` syntax. `fasterRaster` obviates this step but uses `rgrass` as a backend, allowing you to focus on `R` syntax and look up help for functions the normal way you do in `R`.
+However, to use `rgrass`, you need to know what `GRASS` tools you want to use and be familiar with `GRASS` syntax. `fasterRaster` obviates this step but uses `rgrass` as a backend, allowing you to focus on `R` syntax and look up help for functions the normal way you do in `R`.
 You don't need to know `GRASS`!

 # Installation